Walter Rauff: Advisor to the regime in Chile

-Rauff was an advisor to Chile starting in 1958.
-Prior from December of 1949 until some time in 1958 Rauff was in Quito Ecuador.

-It was not simple in getting to Ecuador, Rauff first had to escape from a prisoner of war camp managed by the allies in Italy.

-After Italy, Rauff went to Syria and was working for the intelligence service.
-After a year, setting sail for South America.

-Nazi hunter Simon Wiesenthal holding a picture of Nazi war criminal Walter Rauff in May of 1973.
+Nazi hunter Simon Wiesenthal holding a picture of Nazi war criminal Walter Rauff in May 1973.

 Rauff left Ecuador in 1958 and moved to Chile.
 In 1958, Rauff took on two roles: one as the manager of a king crab cannery in Punta Arenas, which is one of the southernmost towns in the world, and another as a merchant in Quito, Ecuador.
 However, this was only his civilian career.
 Rauff had been brought to Chile by then Major Augusto Pinochet as an "international expert" to organize Chile's internal security apparatus.
 To this end, Rauff functioned as head of a whole group of German former SS and Gestapo officers who worked in various advisory functions to the Chilean military.

 Between 1958 and 1963, Rauff was employed by the Federal Intelligence Service of West Germany (Bundesnachrichtendienst or BND) and received 70,000 DM from the agency.
 To conceal his activities as a spy in South America, he posed as an export manager and agent for Importadora Goldmann, a company in Santiago, Chile.
 His point of contact within the BND was Wilhelm Beissner, also known as Bertram, who served as a paymaster for the BND and had known Rauff since their time working together in the Reich Security Main Office.
 Rauff was eventually warned and removed from the BND before his arrest in Chile.
 However, he managed to recover some legal fees from the BND, totaling 3,200 DM.
 Additionally, he received 15,000 DM to start a new business.

 Initially, the recruitment of Rauff appeared promising due to his extensive travels, but his reports ultimately proved to be of little value.
 He was evaluated as "untrustworthy" (charakterlich äußerst unzuverlässig), "intriguer" (er konspirierte nach allen Seiten), and "drunkard" (eng mit dem Alkohol befreundet).
 As a result, Rauff was dismissed from the BND in October 1962, although some communication channels remained open until July 1963.

 In 1960, Rauff made a trip to Germany, in order to claim his pension for the time which he had served in the Reichsmarine, and he had no trouble with the German authorities.
 In 1998, Germany passed a law outlawing the payment of World War II pensions to Nazis.